techidaily/site-extra-support/source/_posts/updated-navigating-new-horizons-in-video-player-software.md

 ![vlc-video-player ](https://images.wondershare.com/filmora/article-images/vlc-video-player.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Some of the best features of VLC are its ability to create bookmarks for playlists.
 Further, it can also store various internet radio stations, local media files and podcast subscription details.
 You will love to access its awesome organizational facilities that make it stand out against all big time players in market such as Windows Media Player and iTunes.
 Users can also play DVDs using VLC platform and it also allows easy ripping to these external storage devices.
 You can access fast forward function, video scrubber and many more professional settings here.
 As you can simulate performance of player with few easy settings so that it can provide effective results at concert hall recording and amphiteater needs.
 Enjoy taking screenshots while playing video on VLC and it will be saved to your documents folder with MPG extension.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/NC0rdKEQ98o?si=HYgqC8CxF_WTO5if" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Bottom Line